Florida fines key county $3.5 million for mandating vaccines

 The law took effect last month and can result in a $5,000 fine per violation.
 It is being challenged in court and conflicts with a Biden administration order that companies with more than 100 employees require their workers to be vaccinated or face weekly testing.

-In a statement, Leon County Administrator Vincent Long said he became aware of the fine through media reports.
+In a statement, Leon County Administrator Vincent Long said the county believes its vaccination requirement is legally justifiable and necessary to keep people safe.

-“There is a genuine disagreement about the applicability of the statute and rule, and the county will enforce its rights using any remedies available at law, if necessary,” Long said.
+“The governor’s position in this instance unfortunately appears to be less of a public health strategy and more about political strategy,” he said.

 Democratic lawmakers from Tallahassee derided the decision to issue a fine, saying local governments should have the authority to protect their residents as they see fit.